-Chanin, Leah, F., ed., Specialized Legal Research (Ref Desk KF240 .S64 1987).
+Hazelton, Penny A., ed., Specialized Legal Research, 2d ed.
+(Ref Desk KF240 .S642).
 This annually-updated volume contains a chapter called "Environmental Law and Land Use Planning."

 Novick, Sheldon M., Stever, Donald W. & Mellon, Margaret G., Law of Environmental Protection (KF3775 .N68 1987) (Updated annually).
 A treatise on the legal aspects of the release of pollutants, wastes and toxic substances into the environment.
 Includes a section by section analysis of the nine principle federal environmental statutes administered by the Environmental Protection Agency.

-Salzman, James & Thompson, Barton H. Jr. Environmental Law and Policy (Concepts & Insights series), 3d ed.
-(KF3775 .S25 2010).
+Salzman, James & Thompson, Barton H. Jr. Environmental Law and Policy, 4th ed.
+(KF3775 .S25 2014).
 An overview of the major themes and issues in environmental law, including air and water pollution, endangered species protection, and the National Environmental Policy Act (NEPA).

-Selmi, Daniel P. & Manaster, Kenneth A., State Environmental Law (KF3775.Z95 S45 1989; also available on Westlaw: STENVNL) (Updated annually).
+Selmi, Daniel P. & Manaster, Kenneth A., State Environmental Law (KF3775.Z95 S45 1989; also available on WestlawNext) (Updated annually).
 This treatise focuses on four areas: air quality, water quality, current hazardous waste management, and cleanup of hazardous waste from past activities.

 King, James, J., The Environmental Regulatory Dictionary, 4th ed.
 (Ref KF3775.A68 K56 2005).
 Designed to be a supplement to researching environmental regulations in the Code of Federal Regulations (CFR), Title 40, Protection of Environment.
 It is a compilation of terms from both Title 40 of the CFR (as of July, 1987) and material in the Federal Register pertaining to Title 40 (as of June, 1994).

-Robinson, Nicholas A., Environmental Law Lexicon (Ref KF3775 .A68 R67 1992) (updated through 2010).
+Robinson, Nicholas A., Environmental Law Lexicon (Ref KF3775 .A68 R67 1992) (updated through 2010; also available on Lexis Advance).
 Compilation of the principal definitions used in environmental statutes, regulations and management systems in the United States.

 3. Finding Books in the Online Catalog

 Many more books and treatises written about environmental law topics can be located using the Duke Libraries Online Catalog.
 A particularly useful approach to searching for these secondary sources is to perform Subject searches.
 For example, a search using the subject heading environmental law will return a result with many subheadings.
-If you are researching a particular subject or narrower subtopic, you can narrow your search by using the subtopics that appear in the left sidebar.
+If you are researching a particular subject or narrower subtopic, you can narrow your search by using the "Refine Your Search" feature in the left sidebar.
 Below are some suggestions for common environmental law subject headings.
-Note: your search terms do not need to be capitalized nor do you need to add dashes between terms.
+Note: the catalog will auto-fill subject headings.

 - Environmental law -- United States.